eavidan/spark-training/README.md

 # Spark Training with Notebooks
-This repo explains how to setup spark notebook enviroments on a single server.
+This repo explains how to setup spark notebook environments on a single server.
+We use [andypetrella](https://github.com/spark-notebook/spark-notebook) docker images of [spark-notebook](http://spark-notebook.io/)

-Each environment will be created in a different container with its own resources (currently 3 CPUs).
+Each environment is created in a different container with its own resources (currently 3 CPUs).

 ## Docker proxy
 in case your server is behind a proxy, run the following